St Thomas Aquinas Church, Springwood: St Thomas Aquinas Primary School

-In December 2006, St Thomas Aquinas Primary School celebrated its 85th anniversary with the unveiling of the old school bell following its relocation, a dress-up for the students, a barbecue, and a bushdance.

 The school opened in 1921 on the corner of Macquarie Road and Hawkesbury Road with 24 students.
 The school consisted of one building, the old church.
 At the time the school was staffed by Sisters Kevin and Catherine, and continued to be staffed by the Sisters of St Joseph until the late 1970s - early 1980s.
 In September 1939 a new school building was opened by Monsignor Phelan in the same location.
 In June 1962, with an enrolment of 187 students, an ]other school building was opened by Cardinal Gilroy.
 In 1969 a second storey was added to the 1939 building.
 In 1981–82 the school relocated to its current site on Hawkesbury Road.

 The school serves the communities of Springwood, Faulconbridge, Hawkesbury Heights, Valley Heights, Warrimoo, Winmalee, and Yellow Rock.

 The school's motto is: Love One Another.
 The school principal is currently Marina Hardy.